fulcro-legacy/fulcro-lein-template/resources/leiningen/new/fulcro/shadow-cljs/README.md

 ...
 ```

-This is the recommended approach on a multicore machine.
-The compiler
-will detect which builds are affected by a change and will minimize
+The compiler will detect which builds are affected by a change and will minimize
 incremental build time.

 NOTE: The server wil start a web server for all three builds (on different ports).